SHOESKE-H/TextBlender/README.md

 Then, in development, I noticed how dynamic everything was and the simplicity of adding another text type, so I thought it would be a waste only to use this for HTML and CSS specifically.
 That's why I hope to add support for other text types as well in the future.

 ## License
-Distributed under the MIT License.
+Distributed under the GPLv3 License.
 See [LICENSE](/LICENSE) for more information